 Add salt while sautéing aromatics: Adding a pinch of salt to chopped onions helps them caramelize faster, which enhances the end flavor.

 Coconut Milk substitute: You can add ½ cup heavy whipping cream instead of coconut milk if you like. add an additional ½ cup water in that case.
+For using yogurt instead, follow the recipe above.

 Note: The nutrition facts below are my estimates.
 If you are following any diet plan, I recommend cross-checking with your preferred nutrition calculator.